phenix3

 Governance, risk identification, controls, communication and monitoring

-Prevent risks and identify savings A TCF should prevent tax errors, identify opportunities in a timely manner and perform correct filings at the right moment.
+A TCF should prevent tax errors, identify opportunities in a timely manner, and perform correct filings at the right moment.

-A company's VAT control framework system is adequate if it provides insight into where material VAT risks may arise in the company (awareness), while the degree of risk tolerance is established internally and where appropriate control measures are taken with respect to these risks.
+A company's VAT control framework system is adequate if it provides insight into where material VAT risks may arise in the company (awareness), while the degree of risk tolerance is established internally and where appropriate control measures are taken regarding these risks.

 Click to enlarge